Cross Currents Sea Kayaking

 Victor Leon

-2023 Courses and Trips
+2026 Courses and Trips

-The following section presents an overview of all the 2023 Cross Currents courses and trips.
+The following section presents an overview of all the 2026 Cross Currents courses and trips.
 If you'd like to register for one or more courses/trips - or have questions about any of them - just email us at CrossCurrentsSeaKayaking@gmail.com.

 Mar.
-15, 22, 29, Apr.
-5, 12, 19, 26, 29 (Wednesdays 7 – 8:30 PM)
+18, 25, Apr.
+1, 8, 15, 22, 29 (Wednesdays 7 – 8:30 PM):

-This navigation series will cover just about everything you need to know (and nothing you don’t need) for safe and effective navigational practices while paddling.
-The series will include seven on-line sessions followed by an all-day session on the water to pull everything together and apply your new (or refreshed) skills in a practical way.
-We are breaking this down into manageable bites – instead of a day-long marathon - to help people better retain the information.
+This navigation series will cover just about everything you need to know (and nothing you don’t need) for safe and effective navigational practices while trip planning and paddling.
+The series will include seven on-line sessions.

 The sessions will be interactive, with exercises, small group activities, and plenty of time for questions.
 We will be using a formal curriculum.
 There will be homework for most sessions, and there will be a culminating, trip planning project at the end.
 Here are the topics, by week:

-March 15: understanding charts: symbols, latitude and longitude, measuring distance, understanding scale
+March 18: understanding charts: symbols, latitude and longitude, measuring distance, understanding scale

-March 22: using chart and compass together to plot courses, and to figure out where you are (i.e. triangulation)
+March 25: using chart and compass together to plot courses, and to figure out where you are (i.e. triangulation)

-March 29: understanding tides; accessing and reading tide tables; tidal causes and variations; rule of 12ths
+April 1: understanding tides; accessing and reading tide tables; tidal causes and variations; rule of 12ths

-April 12: dealing with wind: types of wind, Beaufort scale, effects of wind on paddlers; strategies for dealing with wind
+April 15: dealing with wind: types of wind, Beaufort scale, effects of wind on paddlers; strategies for dealing with wind

-April 19: trip planning – bringing it all together: factors to take into account; details of the trip planning exercise
+April 22: trip planning – bringing it all together: factors to take into account; details of the trip planning exercise

 Instructor: Paula Hubbard

-Cost: $125 (Free for those who took the online course)
+Cost: $225 ($175 for those who took the online series)

 The total trip will be about 25 miles, but we will be assisted by the current the whole way.
 We will be camping at a secluded pine-studded campground on Friday and Saturday nights.
 The campground is about halfway through the trip, so we’ll drive to the put in on Saturday morning and paddle back to the campground for Saturday night.
-Since we’ll be setting shuttles, everyone will have their car at the campground both nights.
+Everyone will have their car at the campground both nights.
+The Sunday leg will be slightly shorter (and we’ll have the tides with us) so expect to get off the water and on your way home around 3-4 PM.

 Intensive Intermediate Skills Workshop

-May 20 - 21, 2023 (Sat - Sun)
+June 6 - 7 2026 (Sat - Sun)

 Location: Rocky Gorge Reservoir, Laurel, MD and Kent Island, MD